Girl Gone Gourmet

 This BLT Pasta Salad is perfect for all the summer BBQs and potlucks.
 It has the classic flavors of a BLT with juicy tomatoes, crispy bacon, fresh spinach, and a creamy dressing but served up pasta salad-style.
 Learn my best tips for making a creamy pasta salad and how to make it ahead!

 I first made this BLT pasta salad way back in 2009 when this ye olde blog was just a few months old and since then it’s been my go-to summer salad.
-It’s a crowd-pleaser with it’s classic BLT flavors and goes with pretty much any main dish served up at BBQs and potlucks.
+It’s a crowd-pleaser with its classic BLT sandwich flavors and goes with pretty much any main dish served up at BBQs, cookouts, and potlucks.

 And back then it was sort of a revelation because, up until that point, I’d never made a homemade pasta salad I liked.
 They were either too dry or too gloppy or too runny.
 I remember I’d recently seen an episode on Food Network – the name of the show escapes me now – during which the pasta was cooked and then chilled before it was mixed with the creamy dressing.